paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2010-08-21T12:59:43+01:00
   url: http://www.ryanfitton.co.uk
   content: |
-    Be great if you could add a FormSpring.me icon :D... lovin' the icons and keep up the good work :)
+    Be great if you could add a FormSpring.me icon :D… lovin’ the icons and keep up the good work :)

 - author: David P
   gravatar: 8e0d0ae58cbb6e556c88368fd116d153
   date: 2010-08-23T18:27:35+01:00
   url: http://www.middlemachine.com
   content: |
     We love this, +1 for Google Reader.
-We'd love to contribute, do you have PayPal? tnx
+We’d love to contribute, do you have PayPal? tnx

 - author: Anthony Calixto
   gravatar: 448a085f158e499d142a298d882d2364